 Summary of Field Test Runs

 The runs needed for the field test are summarized in the table below.
 The Baseline #1 results already exist; they should match the values from year-end 2021 statutory reporting.
 The Baseline #1 and Baseline #2 results should reflect the ESG the company used for statutory reporting, whether it was a version of the Academy ESG or a proprietary ESG.
 Similarly, the Baseline runs should reflect the models companies used for year-end reporting, whether they were as of 12/31/21 or 9/30/21.
 For companies that typically produce results as of 9/30 (e.g. for C3 Phase I), 9/30 scenarios will be provided for the Baseline #2, and Tests 1a and 1b.

+The table below lists the elements of the field test and identifies them as either “required” or “optional”.
+Required results are considered most important to the success of the field test.
+It is hoped that participating companies will provide results for these items, and as many of the optional items as possible.
+However, it is recognized that companies may not have the capacity to produce everything due to resource constraints.
+If this is the case, it is preferable that companies provide partial results rather than not participate in the field test at all.
+Further technical details behind the ESG calibration are provided in the powerpoint embedded below.